patupar/sofia-lez-counterfactual/docs/research_log.md

 File availability declines over the requested period: 73.8% of sensor-date combinations are available in 2024, 66.3% during January to March 2025 and 57.6% during October 2025 to March 2026.
 Nevertheless, 220 sensors provide files for at least 60% of the dates in each of these three periods.
 This suggests that a sufficiently large stable panel may remains available.

 ## 3. Sensor Processing

+### 3.1 Outputs and discussion on preparing sensor observations
 **03 script output:** [04.09.2026]

 **Overall diagnostics:**